Transition from GCSE to A Level Mathematics

 1. Transition guides

-Our bridging guide reviews this algebra content from GCSE, and also includes useful trigonometry and graphing material that will help students to progress.
+Our bridging guide reviews the algebra content from GCSE, and also includes useful trigonometry and graphing material that will help students to progress.
+These short exercises will give your students some initial practice and can be used to help you identify any areas that might need further support before introducing new concepts.

 2. Exam tips and exemplars